justin13888/Pixles/pixles-web/README.md

     # Preview production build locally
     bun run preview

-    # After graphql queries are changed
+    # After graphql queries are changed (if not using watch mode)
     bun run codegen
     ```